McCall, Idaho: Media

 McCall is served by two four-color glossy magazines; McCall Magazine and McCall Home, both of which are published semi-annually.
-McCall is also served by a weekly newspaper The Star News, published on Thursdays, and a third magazine, McCall Life, published quarterly since 2019.
+McCall is also served by a weekly newspaper The McCall Star-News, published on Thursdays, and a third magazine, McCall Life, published quarterly since 2019.
 Two radio stations, KDZY (98.3 FM Country), and Star 95.5 are based in the town.

 Climate

 McCall experiences a dry-summer continental climate (Köppen Dsb) with cold, snowy winters and warm, relatively dry summers.
 The town has slightly less snow cover than the surrounding area, which has snow cover from around November 20 until early April, with 3–4 feet of snow by early February.

 Education

 McCall-Donnelly School District is the local school district.
 Students are at Barbara R. Morgan Elementary School, Payette Lakes Middle School, and McCall-Donnelly High School.